ebebbington/juanportal/src/juanportal/README.md

 `npm run stress artillery/dir/file.yml`

+## Jest Tests

+Jest has been setup and configured to test React components.

+### Writing the Tests

+* Write every case for a component, such as for every paramemer or conditional.

+### Running the Tests

+The command to run Jest tests for React components is `npm run testReact <filename>`, where `filename` is the file to test inside `/tests/components/`.
+Should you leave it blank, it will test every file

 ## Using TypeScript

 Setting up TS was tough given i had 0 experience, but it all boils down to understanding the flow: